-3 Ways to Save Thousands in Mortgage Interest
+5 Ways to Save Thousands in Mortgage Interest

 Just be sure your mortgage servicer allows you to make bi-weekly payments and it doesn’t add fees to your statement for making them.
 Those fees can add up, resulting in little to no benefit for you.
-Along that same line, be sure to ask if your bi-weekly payment is applied upon receipt, or if it’s held until the end of the month (or even the end of year).
-The true benefit of bi-weekly payments is when that amount is applied upon receipt.
+Along that same line, be sure to ask if your bi-weekly payment is applied upon receipt or if it’s held until the end of the month (or even the end of the year).
+The actual benefit of bi-weekly payments is when that amount is applied upon receipt.

 The second option of putting more money toward your monthly payment can also result in incredible savings.
 Let’s consider this example.
 Say your original loan amount is $400,000.
-You’ve committed to a 30-year conventional loan at a 4% interest rate.
-Not considering escrow, your monthly payment is around $1,909.66.
-But if you can put an extra $100 toward your monthly amount, you may be looking at $30,318.82 in total savings.
-This would help you pay your loan off two years and nine months faster!Curious how an extra payment (or two) each year can help your budget?
-Try our extra mortgage payment calculator.
+You’ve committed to a 30-year conventional loan at a 4% interest rate (4.41% APR).
+Not considering escrow, your monthly payment usually is $1,910.
+But if you can put an extra $100 toward your monthly amount, you may be looking at $29,801 in total savings.
+This would help you pay your loan off two years and eight months faster!

 If you have a government-backed loan, you may want to look at a streamline refinance.
 A streamline refinance allows you to take advantage of a lower interest rate and lower monthly payment.
 Plus, there are lenders who will work with you to lower your rate without resetting your term.
-At American Financing, for example, there are custom loan options that can be written into 8, 14, 19-year terms -- whatever is needed.
+At American Financing, for example, there are custom loan options that can be written into 8, 14, 19-year terms — whatever is needed.
 Because if you’ve been paying for 6 years, you should be able to refinance to a 24-year loan.
 It’s simple.
 It’s an easy way to save, and it’s customized for you.
-If you’re in a conventional loan, you have a similar option called a rate-and-term refinance.
+If you’re in a conventional loan, you have a similar option called a rate-and-term mortgage refinance.
 You’re able to change your mortgage rate, your loan term, or both.
 And since you aren’t cashing out, you will likely receive a lower, more competitive interest rate.
 And as mentioned above, when working with American Financing, you’ll be provided with custom loan options that don’t reset your loan term.
 It’s your term, your way.